nf-core/raredisease/docs/usage.md

 > When you run the command again, it will fetch the pipeline from cache even if a more recent version of the pipeline is available.
 To make sure that you're running the latest version of the pipeline, update the cached version of the pipeline by including `-latest` in the command.

-Test profile runs the pipeline with a proband containing three samples, but if you would like to test the pipeline with one sample, use `-profile test_one_sample,<YOURPROFILE>`.
+Test profile runs the pipeline with a case containing three samples, but if you would like to test the pipeline with one sample, use `-profile test_one_sample,<YOURPROFILE>`.

 Running the command creates the following files in your working directory: